DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 - The world
 - Avernoth itself
 - The mage who created Avernoth and his descent into madness
+- The journal entries are considered "*Complete*" when the player picks them up and reads them

 ### Experiment Logs
 - Detail the various experiments conducted by the mage
 - Are used to give the player objectives that they need to actively pursue as they attempt to escape Avernoth.
+- These are c

 # There Are 3 Sets of Journal Entry Collectables